shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Try ginger, peppermint or fennel tea, or sugar free mints.</li>
     <li>Sip fluids <strong>between meals</strong> instead of with them.</li>
     <li>Avoid lying down immediately after eating.</li>
+    <li>Get fresh air: taking a short walk can help to relieve symptoms</li>
     <li>Speak to your healthcare provider if nausea is severe or persistent, as your dose may need adjusting or you may benefit from a trial of anti-sickness medication.</li>
   </ul>